 -

-Uganda boasts a wide range and diversity of bird-rich Habitats and Species
+Uganda boasts a wide range and diversity of bird-rich habitats and Species

-Birding the lowland forests of Semuliki, Budongo and Kibale Forest brings in quality Guinea-Congo biome species to a Uganda checklist as they occur here at the edge of their range limit.
 The vast savanna and woodlands that cover most of the northern region of Uganda host Sahelian species on their southern range limit unique to the Sudan and Guinea biome.
 The north-east of Uganda host the Somali-Masai Biome specialists across the dry bush and rocky habitats that cover this region with notably great species.

 Choose your Style and Comfort on your Birding Trip in Uganda